Drew246/capstone-project/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse
+I want to thank Microverse for this opportunity.
+I would also like to acknowledge the creator Cindy Shin the author of the original design which we were tasked with replicating.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>